Catholics Affirm Sola Scriptura

 But since THEY all cling to their own interpretive tradition, and

-deny any interpretation they do not hold to...why do they get all
+deny any interpretation they do not hold to or agree with...why do they get all

 cocked up and accuse only Catholics of, “elevating tradition over